 Section 1.
 Bargaining Unit Members.
-Curry County, recognizes the Union as the sole and exclusive collective bargaining representative for all full-time and regular part-time employees of Curry County, excluding all employees who are elected officials, supervisory and confidential employees as defined by ORS 243.650 (23) and (6), employees currently represented by any other labor organizations, employees of the Road Department, Deputy District Attorneys, seasonal or project employees who are employed less than one hundred eighty (180) days, regular part-time employees who work less than sixty (60) hours per month, Veterans Service Officer, Elections Coordinator, R.S.V.P Program Director and Community Health Nurse/WIC coordinator.
+Curry County, recognizes the Union as the sole and exclusive collective bargaining representative for all full-time and regular part-time employees of Curry County, excluding all employees who are elected officials, supervisory and confidential employees as defined by ORS 243.650 (23) and (6), employees currently represented by any other labor organizations, employees of the Road Department, Deputy District Attorneys, seasonal or project employees who are employed less than one hundred eighty (180) days, regular part-time employees who work less than sixty (60) hours per month, irregular employees (as defined by policy), Veterans Service Officer, Supervisor of Elections, R.S.V.P Program Director and Community Health Nurse/WIC coordinator.

 Section 2.
 Employee Descriptions.
-Full-Time employees shall be defined as employees regularly scheduled to work an average of 37.5 hours or more a week.
+Full-Time employees shall be defined as employees regularly scheduled to work an average of 37.5 hours or more a week or 40-hour work week as directed by the County.

-Regular Part-Time employees shall be defined as employees who are regularly scheduled to work less than 37.5 hours per week.
+Regular Part-Time employees in the bargaining unit shall be defined as employees who are regularly scheduled to work less than 37.5 hours per week, and who work more than 60 hours per month.